On the convergence of critical points on real algebraic sets and applications to optimization: Abstract

 \section{Abstract}

 Let $F \in \R[X_1,\ldots,X_n]$ and the zero set $V=\zero(\mathcal{P},\R^n)$, where $\mathcal{P}:=\{P_1,\ldots,P_s\} \subset \R[X_1,\ldots,X_n]$ is a finite set of polynomials.
-We investigate existence of critical points of $F$ on an infinitesimal perturbation $V_{\xi} = \zero(\{P_1-\xi_1.\ldots,P_s-\xi_s\},\R^n)$.
-Our motivation is to understand the limiting behavior of central paths in polynomial optimization, which is an important problem in the theory of interior point methods for polynomial optimization.
+We investigate existence of critical points of $F$ on an infinitesimal perturbation $V_{\xi} = \zero(\{P_1-\xi_1,\ldots,P_s-\xi_s\},\R^n)$.
+Our main motivation is to understand the limiting behavior of local minimizers of the log-barrier function (and central paths) in polynomial optimization, whose existence plays a fundamental role, in theory and practice, for modern interior point methods.
 We establish different sets of conditions that ensure existence, finiteness, boundedness, and non-degeneracy of critical points of $F$ on $V_{\xi}$, respectively.
 These lead to new conditions for the existence, convergence, and smoothness of central paths of polynomial optimization and its extension to non-linear optimization problems involving definable sets and functions in an o-minimal structure.
-In particular, for nonlinear programs defined by real globally analytic functions, our extension provides a stronger form of the convergence result obtained by Drummond and Peterzil.
+In particular, for non-linear programs defined by real globally analytic functions, our extension provides a stronger form of the convergence result obtained by Drummond and Peterzil.